mui/mui-x/docs/data/data-grid/filtering/filtering.md

 If you want to implement a more advanced logic, the `<GridToolbarQuickFilter/>` component accepts a prop `quickFilterParser`.
 This function takes the string from the search text field and returns an array of values.

+If you control the `quickFilterValues` either by controlling `filterModel` or with the initial state, you should provide a `quickFilterFormatter` which will be used to update the content of the input.

 For example, the following parser allows to search words containing a space by using the `','` to split values.

 ```jsx